 What is Amazon Prime Day?

 Prime Day is Amazon's biggest sale of the year.
 The annual two-day deals event is regularly held in the summer months and is exclusively available to Amazon Prime members only.
-And while there are non-Prime offers on the site throughout the sale, all the best discounts are Prime Day deals.
+There are non-Prime offers on the site throughout the sale, but all of the best discounts are specifically Prime Day deals.

-To be eligible for the deals, you need to sign up for Prime membership.
-It's currently $14.99 per month or $139 per year after a recent price increase back in February.
-It used to be $12.99 per month or $119 per year.
+To be eligible for these deals, you need to sign up for Prime membership (opens in new tab).
+It's currently $14.99 per month, or $139 per year, after a price increase back in February.
+It used to be $12.99 per month, or $119 per year.

-You can also start a free 30-day Prime trial closer to the date once it's been announced, as long as you haven't been a member in the past.
-Make sure you cancel it within the one-month trial period if you don't intend to remain signed up after the sale.
+You can also start a free 30-day Prime trial (opens in new tab) closer to the date once it's been announced, as long as you haven't been a member in the past.
+Make sure you then cancel it within the one-month trial period if you don't intend to remain signed up after the sale.
 Do read our Amazon Prime review for full coverage of what you get as part of a membership, including free shipping, access to Prime Video and so much more.